-The Trustees and executive officers of the Trust, as a group, collectively own, directly or indirectly, or exercise control or direction over an aggregate of 3,514,121 Trust Units, representing approximately 9.5% of the issued and outstanding Trust Units.
+The Trustees and Officers of the Trust, as a group, collectively own, directly or indirectly, or exercise control or direction over an aggregate of 3,949,456 Trust Units, representing approximately 10.7% of the issued and outstanding Trust Units.
 No one Trustee or Officer, directly or indirectly, exercise controls or direction of 10% or more of the issued and outstanding Trust Units.